tariibaba/WinENFET/README.md

 ## Limitations

 It doesn't work when you press `Win + E` on a virtual desktop when another virtual desktop has an open File Explorer window.

+## Help bring this feature to Windows

+Please visit [this Feedback Hub page](feedback-hub:?contextid=395&feedbackid=138d47f4-34e5-49cd-8c97-43248d86b32c&form=1&src=1) to upvote a suggestion for a built-in option to always open File Explorer in a new tab.
+More upvotes make it more likely for the Windows team to act positively on the feedback and add the feature in the future.